YosiZiv/Formit/README.md

 Frontend:
-Create React App boundle Axios(Http request) redux(state managment) react-redux(connection store to react)
+Create React App boundle Axios(Http request) redux(state managment) react-redux(connection store to react) bootstrap(ui)

+database
+mongodb cloud service

-Work Flow:
+### Work Flow:
 start planning app data modals connecting relationsip and prepering db indexing. create reuseble ui component for the web app to use. backend api insprtion by RESRT model

-Application architecture
+### Application architecture
 a single monolith server(Nodejs express server). the server host the web application and responsable for the application rest API
-1 Cloud Db MongoDB Service who our single server talk
+1 Cloud Db MongoDB Service

-Techologies architecture
+### Techologies architecture
-Web application writting in html css3 javascript with React Liberary Backend application writting in nodejs with express liberary
+Web application writting in html css3 javascript with React framework Backend application writting in nodejs with express framework

-IMPORTENT
-this application developet a few days ago and not yet stable or designed. please report me for any bugs found.

-WORK CONCLUSIONS:
+### WORK CONCLUSIONS:
-planning future for the application side, i decided to add as much as simple and secured authentication flow.also , i decided to use redux state mangment. wasnt required for this small application react hook state will work perfect. i find 50% of the project wieght go to redux and not for project core functionlties. this leave to resullt that delay the product deliverd and quality. i well fix the bugs and the application UI in the coming days.
+planning future for the application side, i decided to add as much as simple and secured authentication. this was required for separations and identifications of user forms. also i decided to use redux state mangment. react hook state will work perfect for this small app, but i want to add more complex. i find 50% of the project weight go to redux, not for project core functionlties. this leave to resullt that delay the product deliverd and quality.

+### Feature Updates
+1. improve user form ui.
+2. add opt for user add validations to is form